syberia/stagerunner/README.md

 ![stagerunner](http://i.imgur.com/5gVgx1B.png)

-R package for parametrizing and executing linear sequences of actions.
+Stagerunners make it simpler to write debug code that performs a linear sequence of actions.